How to Choose a Freediving Course in Melbourne

 - Where training takes place (pool locations, open water sites)

-- What's included in the course price
+- What's included in the course price (see our costs breakdown)

 - Reviews from past students